 The year 2020 was a terrible and terrifying year for hoteliers and restauranteurs all over the world.
 Restaurants were the hardest damaged by the COVID-19 pandemic, which resulted in a sudden wave of business closures.
 As traditional hotel services were no longer available due to safety concerns, restaurant owners had to reconsider their business strategies.
-Before the pandemic, ghost kitchens were mostly employed by virtual restaurants, but as the pandemic prompted, restaurant owners to cut back on operations or close down, more chain restaurants have begun to adopt the Ghost Kitchen concept (EHL Insight, n.d).
+Before the pandemic, ghost kitchens were mostly employed by virtual restaurants, but as the pandemic prompted, restaurant owners to cut back on operations or close down, more chain restaurants have begun to adopt the Ghost Kitchen concept (What is a Ghost Kitchen?
+The future of fast food, n.d).